 Jim: That’s a terrific analogy.

-Jessie: Like in every area of life, He knows that the best gifts are even better for the anticipation.
+Jessie: Like in every - in every area of life, He knows that the best gifts are even better for the anticipation.

 Jim: That is such a good illustration.
 I really like that one, because I can feel that.
-That is wise of your father to do that actually.
+I’m - that is wise of your father to do that actually.
 I mean, he was teaching you in that moment.

 Jessie: But theoretically, yes.
-I asked him about it last [time I] saw my dad, "Do you remember that?"
-He's like, "No, I did that?"
-(Laughter)
+I asked him about it last fall.
+I’m like, “Dad, do you remember that?”
+He’s like, “No, I did that?”